Mdbook/redteam-scripts/service_herring/readme.md

 automatically builds all payloads and the service-creator file, and then runs service-creator, passing along any parameters.

-Note: If run with the default number of services (32), there will always be at least one of each payload, with the exception of the `sleep` payload.
+Note: When deployed with the number of services set to the default amount (32), there will always be at least one of each payload, with the exception of the `sleep` payload.